mmorenoverdu/RMT-Finder/README.md

 Hardare requirements include:
 1. A computer running Signal, with drivers installed for the 1401 interface and the EMG amplifier/software.
-2. A serial port cable with the pins set up according to the device's user manual (e.g. [BiStim]())

-To allow communication between Signal and the Magstim device, you will need a serial port [ASK SPECIFICATIONS TO JULIEN]
+2. A serial port cable with the pins set up according to the device's user manual (e.g. BiStim).
+To allow communication between Signal and the Magstim device, you will need a serial port with the pinout organized in a specific manner.
+See this [BiStim example](https://github.com/mmorenoverdu/RMT-Finder/blob/main/Useful%20manuals%20and%20resources/Magstim%20-%20BiStim.%20Pinout%20Serial%20Cable%20(custom-made).pdf).

 # Usage of the 'RMT-Finder'